WHO INSPIRES CHANGE.

-The film, which is currently in production, is helping to create a positive, uplifting message that will inspire the audience to be themselves, find greater acceptance and ultimately prevent another tragedy from happening again.
+The film creates a positive, uplifting message that will inspire the audience to be themselves, find greater acceptance and ultimately prevent another tragedy from happening again.

 “Matt’s talk was genuinely one of the most powerful and moving I have ever heard in my 20 years as a research academic.”

 Matt Mahmood-Ogston is the pioneering Founder of the Naz & Matt Foundation, a multi award-winning organisation dedicated to tackling religious homophobia.
 He set up the Foundation in memory of his fiancé and soulmate, Dr Naz Mahmood, who sadly took his own life two days after his deeply religious parents confronted him about his sexuality.